cjcook41/Modematching/README.md

 ##
 Finally, ModeMatch can predict solid-state phase diagrams given multiple structures in the working directory.
 Simply identify multiple polymorphs by listing more structures in the infile inder $/Structures, and name the input files accordingly.

+### Running the Code
+The code requires 2 things in the working directory:
+1. Input file titled `infile` containing job control
+2. Directory titled `datafiles` containing all of the necessary data files for the job you're running.
+More on this in the **Input File** section.

+### Input File